 I was happy though, to have seen and experienced that new special spot and I know now that I need to go back on a weekday and early morning in order to enjoy it again, hopefully, this time in complete tranquillity.

 Not many know that within this lagoon there is technically a cenote, you will see it from the different color, for the much deeper water.

 IMPORTANT – It’s recommended not to swim beyond the cord for safety reasons.

 I always suggest to rent a car and drive around because you have the freedom to visit in your own terms, without having the pressure of the tight schedules that groups normally have.
 I love to drive around a place and find new corners to discover, for as long as I want.

 If you are new to driving in Mexico, I have written a useful post with tips and interesting information that might be useful as there are a couple of things you need to know and need to be careful about.
 Also, read the truth about renting a car in Mexico, very useful.

 FOR FURTHER READING

-- Tulum Airbnb: the top 10 coolest homes for your vacation in paradise
+- The top 13 Tulum Airbnb and other exquisite homes for your vacation in paradise

-- Where to stay in Tulum: an honest review of the best hotels in Tulum Mexico (Updated in October 2020)
+- Where to stay in Tulum: a guide to the best area, hotels, and apartments in Tulum

 - The ummissable boho chic spots in Tulum – A Full Guide